 Learn everything about Chateau Kirwan Margaux Third Growth with wine tasting notes and wine with food pairing tips.
 Learn the best vintages, a history of the property, information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Kirwan History, Overview

-In 1710, Chateau Kirwan was bought by Sir John Collingwood.
-Collingwood was a popular negociant in the Bordeaux wine trade.
+The founding of Chateau Kirwan dates to 1710 when the vineyard was bought by Sir John Collingwood.
+Collingwood was a popular negociant in Bordeaux in those days.
 The daughter of Collingwood married Mark Kirwan.
-At that point in time, both she and the Margaux property took on a new name.
+After the wedding, both she and the Margaux property took on a new name.

 Chateau Kirwan was one of the few Medoc properties that Thomas Jefferson, the Ambassador to France and future third President of the United States visited on his Bordeaux wine tasting trip.
 We know this based on the personal records and diaries of Thomas Jefferson, written in 1780.